Table of Contents

 4b.
 Pair the Mover to a Specific Eventlist

-If there are multiple MST performance engines or ChoreoHUDs around, you may wish to ensure your movers only respond to a particular one, for predictability and safety.
+If there are multiple MST performance engines or ChoreoHUDs around, you should ensure your movers only respond to a particular one, for predictability and safety.
 To accomplish this edit your mover’s “~MOVELIST” notecard and add the name of the performance engine or ChoreoHUD after the ‘MSTCONTROLLER=’ option.
 For exampe, if your performance engine is called ‘arrehnFlamenco’, the line would look like:

 4c.
 Use the Optmimized Event Actions